 - Communicate clearly at what times you are available for inquiries.
 If your office door is closed, you don’t want to be disturbed – stand fast to this rule and your colleagues will have to accept it.

 - Ask for 24 hours to consider the request.
 Meanwhile, you can decide whether you really want to take on the task and whether you have the capacity to do so.

-The art of politely declining without risking your reputation has been analyzed by Wharton Professor, Adam Grant.
-He recommends these eight clever sentences to people who wish to respectfully refuse requests.
+The art of politely declining without risking your reputation has been analyzed by Wharton professor, Adam Grant.
+He recommends these eight clever sentences for people who wish to respectfully refuse requests.